Robin White

 That Vase, 2020

-Robin White (Ngāti Awa b.
-1946, Te Puke, Aotearoa New Zealand) is one of Aotearoa New Zealand’s most celebrated artists.
+Robin White (Ngāti Awa b, Te Puke, Aotearoa New Zealand) is one of Aotearoa New Zealand’s most celebrated artists.
 A key figure in the Regionalist movement of the 1970’s, White’s canvases from the early years of her career typically focused on scenes of small-town and rural New Zealand life, which were executed in a hard-edged realist style, characterised by strong outlining, segments of unmodulated colour and clear raking light.
-After establishing herself as a distinctive painter and screen printer in Aotearoa New Zealand, white relocated to Kiribati where the different nature of the physical and social environment introduced profound changes to her art-making.
+After establishing herself as a distinctive painter and screen printer in Aotearoa New Zealand, White relocated to Kiribati where the different nature of the physical and social environment introduced profound changes to her art-making.
 After a fire unexpectedly destroyed her home and studio in 1996, White began her serious forays into collaborative art-making, seeking a compassionate thread that might merge principles and methods from western art practices with those of Moana Oceania.
 Since this time White has been working with others on the production of large-scale ‘masi’ or ‘ngatu’ many of which depict interiors integrated with modest iconographic allusions to the Pacific, rendered in a range of earth pigments and natural dyes.
 White was chosen to represent New Zealand at the 1986 Sydney Biennale and the 1993 First Asia/Pacific Triennial.
-Currently, her exhibition Something is happening here is showing at Te Papa Tongarewa (Wellington) and will open at the Auckland Art Gallery Toi O Tāmaki (Auckland) in October 2022
+In 2016 Siu i Moana: Reaching Across the Ocean, was shown at the National Gallery of Victoria, Melbourne; a display of eight barkcloth paintings, known as ‘ngatu’ which White and Ruha Fifita created in collaboration with women from the Haveluloto village in Tonga.
+In 2021 she was one of four Pacific women artists exhibiting in Matisse Alive at the Gallery of New South Wales.
+Her retrospective exhibition Te Whanaketanga | Something is Happening Here opened at Te Papa Tongarewa (Wellington) in 2022 then travelled to Auckland Art Gallery Toi O Tāmaki (Auckland) in October 2022, Dunedin Public Art Gallery, 2023, and Christchurch Art Gallery in 2023.